robbiew/python-api-to-ansi/README.md

 /bgg-example uses a [Board Game Geek python API](https://github.com/lcosmin/boardgamegeek).

-/newsapi-example uses a [NewsAPI python API](https://newsapi.org/), you'll need to sign up for a free developer account to get an API Key (required).
+/newsapi-example uses a [NewsAPI python API](https://newsapi.org/).
+You'll need to sign up for a free developer account to get an API Key (required).

 Each scripts grabs data from the API, then builds/writes an ANSI file with the retrieved data when its called: